-Visual hierarchy is the art of arranging different website elements in order to the site user interacts with the most vital element first.
+Visual hierarchy is the art of arranging different website elements in order for the site user to interact with the most vital element first.
 As mentioned, you only have a couple of seconds to grab the attention of your audience, and you don’t want to waste any second of it.
 Show them what they want immediately and strategically place other elements below where they’ll be forced to scroll down or navigate your website.

-The goal of having a website is persuading visitors to complete an action.
+The goal of having a website is to persuade visitors to complete an action.
 It may be to sign up for your newsletter, buy your product or arrange a meeting with you.
-But, users want to complete that action in the most natural way.
+But, users want to complete that action most naturally.
 The best way to make people do what you want them to do is by hijacking their visual biases and putting the things that matter front and center.

 Take, for example, a website that wants people to sign up for their free trial period.
 Good website design will place the sign-up button on the topmost area of the homepage and make it look conspicuous.
 This way the visitor will be drawn to it and click the button.